renamedquery/smartphoneremote_ue5/README.md

 The blender smartphone remote is an attempt to bring a free wireless spatialized controller for the masses.
 By using ARCore, it allows the use of human natural gesture for interactions.

+:warning: Under development, use it at your own risks.
+Currently tested on Windows platform. :warning:

 ## Installation

-1. Install smartphone remote android app.
+1. Download and install latest smartphone remote android app from [here](https://gitlab.com/slumber/smartphoneremoteandroid).
 2. Download latest release .
 3. Run blender as administrator (dependencies installation).
 4. Install last_version.zip from your addon preferences.